mattermost/docs/source/process/working-at-mattermost.rst

   --`Marc Andreessen <https://youtu.be/P-T2VAcHRoE?t=28m20s>`_

-Mattermost, Inc. is headquartered in Palo Alto, California, and like many open source companies a large portion of Mattermost, Inc. works remotely from around the world.
+Mattermost, Inc. is headquartered in Palo Alto, California, and like many open source companies a large portion of our team works remotely from around the world.

 This gives us tremendous advantages: